EmilionR/Elion-Gym/documentation/TESTING.md

 I repeated this process every time I implemented a new feature or changed anything major about existing features.
 Plus, I tried to interact with things in ways that were never intended just to make sure nothing breaks if someone were to do so on accident.

+The site was tested on these devices:
+* Computer:
+  * 14" Lenovo Thinkpad T480
+  * 22" Gaming PC display
+* Mobile
+  * Samsung Galaxy S23
+  * Samsung Galaxy S22
+  * Samsung Galaxy S9
+  * Motorola Moto G73 5g

-The site was also tested on a number of browsers, including:
+The site was also tested in a number of browsers, including:

 * Google Chrome
 * Mozilla Firefox